Rei-SwitchBot/faq/en-us/Meter.md

 For example, if the trigger is pushed notification when the temperature is higher than 25 degrees/humidity is lower than 60%, then if the temperature goes higher than 25 degrees/humidity goes lower than 60% and stays for more than 2 minutes, the push notification will be issued.
 If the temperature/humidity jumps back and forth, there might be multiple notifications.

-When with a Hub Mini, and the Meter does not enable Cloud Service
+When with a Hub Mini, and the Meter does not enable Third-party Service

 , the situation is the same as without a Hub Mini.

-When with a Hub Mini and the Meter enable Cloud Service
+When with a Hub Mini and the Meter enable Third-party Service

 , the situation is the same as Android users.